jcpny1/portfolio-analyzer/README.md

 ## Overview

 The Stock Analyzer App is a portfolio monitoring tool.
-You can enter your stock holdings and monitor their total and intra-day value change.
+You can enter your investment holdings and monitor their total and intra-day value change.

 ![Stock Analyzer Positions Page](https://github.com/jcpny1/stock-analyzer/blob/master/Screenshot-2017-11-13%20StockAnalyzer.png?raw=true "Stock Analyzer Positions Page")